 You can learn more about overdoses from cocaine and other stimulants, which often involve fentanyl, from this report issued by the OASAS Medical Advisory Panel.

 Naloxone nasal spray is now available in more than 2,000 pharmacies across New York State.
-Individuals who are at risk for an overdose and their family members and friends may acquire naloxone in these pharmacies without bringing in a prescription.
+Individuals who are at risk for an overdose and their family members and friends may acquire naloxone in these pharmacies without a prescription.
 Community-based organizations also dispense naloxone kits and provide free training on how to administer naloxone, and how to recognize/respond to the signs of an overdose.

 - Virtual naloxone training is now available to anyone interested in learning about this life saving medication.